Thomas Mignone: Music videos

 Mignone's music video for Mudvayne's hit song "Dig" won the first MTV2 Award and was the first music video to feature heavy metal artists with vibrant, brightly lit and color-saturated images, in sharp contrast to the dark, shadowy videos typical of the genre.

-Mignone directed several hit videos for multi-platinum artist Slipknot including "Wait & Bleed" which received a Grammy nomination.
-He directed the band's Spit It Out and paid homage to Stanley Kubrick's feature film The Shining.
+Mignone directed several videos for Slipknot, including "Wait & Bleed", which received a Grammy nomination.
+He directed the band's Spit It Out and paid homage to Stanley Kubrick's film The Shining.
 The video consists of conceptual imagery with band members portraying characters enacting iconic scenes from the film, with Joey Jordison as Danny Torrance; Shawn Crahan and Chris Fehn as the Grady sisters; Corey Taylor as Jack Torrance; Mick Thomson as Lloyd the Bartender; Craig Jones as Dick Hallorann; James Root as Wendy Torrance; Paul Gray as Harry Derwent; and Sid Wilson as the corpse in the bathtub.
 The video was initially banned from MTV for overtly graphic and violent depictions, including Corey Taylor's smashing through a door with an axe and the scene wherein James Root viciously assaults Corey Taylor with a baseball bat.
 Mignone and the band eventually re-edited a less violent version, which was subsequently aired on MTV.

 Mignone's video for Sepultura's "Roots Bloody Roots" received the Video Of The Year Award from Kerrang!
 Magazine.
 It was filmed in Sao Paulo, Brazil, and was the first music video to contrast the hard rock group's intense performance with images of capoiera dancers, timbalada musicians, and other traditional Brazilian scenes.